India: Uttar Pradesh police make first 'love jihad' arrest | DW | 03.12.2020

 The woman's father first filed a complaint, accusing the 21-year-old Muslim man of pressuring his daughter to convert and threatening her life if she didn't.
 The woman was allegedly in a relationship with the man but was married to someone else earlier this year.

-The man was sentenced to 14 days in judicial custody,according to online newspaper ThePrint.He also claimed to have no conection to the Hindu woman.
+The man was sentenced to 14 days in judicial custody, according to online newspaper ThePrint.He also claimed to have no connection to the Hindu woman.
 "I have no link with the woman, she got married a year back.
 I am innocent," he said.

 Read more: India: Interfaith couples suffer amid a growing religious divide